networkinss/joaswizard/README.md

 This library will help you in case of:
 * You need to create OpenAPI specifications programmatically.
-* You have to process mass data like from an Excel file.
+* You have to process mass object data like from an Excel file.
-* You need a head start without knowing OpenAPI.
+* You want a head start without knowing OpenAPI.

 ## Status

-It is still in development and some features are still missing.
+It is still in development.
-Implemented so far:
+Implemented features:
-* Create full OpenAPI document just from object properties.
+* Create OpenAPI document with all CRUD operations just from object properties.
-* Create REST CRUD operations for an object.
-* Create schemas from Excel data.
+* Create OpenAPI document for several objects and defined methods from Excel data.
+* Create OpenAPI document from a Yaml object and defined methods.

+Missing:
+Parameter to use custom Handlebar template files.

 ## Build